 How long will we keep your information?

-We will only keep your information for as long as we need to so that we can give you the service you need, unless we have to keep it for legal reasons.
+We will only keep your information for as long as we need to so we can give you the service you need, unless we must keep it for legal reasons.

 You have the right to:

-- Ask for a copy of the information we hold about you
+- Ask to see the personal information we hold about you

 - Ask us to change information we hold about you if it is wrong

-- Question the decision made about you by the use of a computer
+- Ask for human intervention regarding decisions made about you by a computer

 - Complain to the Information Commissioner’s Office